MathildeJ/Fantasy_Bakes/README.md

 <span>Card Number</span>
 <input type="text" size="20" data-stripe="number" surfly_private>
 ```
-In our example, we will use this option on the three last fields of our order form as they contain information about the client's card.
+In our [example](https://github.com/MathildeJ/Cake_shop_example/commit/95b14099960bde13c0aa4b76b55e7812cec19613), we will use this option on the three last fields of our order form as they contain information about the client's card.
 As can be seen in the image, the agent only see crosses instead of the leader's input:

 ![field masking](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s8.png)

 As for the 'Order' button, we can easily add an eventListener in order to catch the 'surflycontrolchange' event which is fired every time the control is switched within a Surfly session.
-Then, we check whether or not the leader is in control and disable the order button if they are not.
+Then, we check whether or not the leader is in control and disable the order button if they are not (see the commit [here](https://github.com/MathildeJ/Cake_shop_example/commit/0c67d3bbaabbefd9b1d2acf752fd487278418a73)).
 ```
 <script>
 // when the leader is in control then the 'Order' button is clickable otherwise, it is disabled